 Blaize Pengilly 42:53

 You are correct.
-It's to start your own garden center.
+It's to start your own garden centre.
 So Scott's method No, of course not your growth.
 Your growth bucket is exactly about that it's about growing wealth.
 The citizen Goody super fund is a savings.
 This is investments.
 This is money you putting aside to grow and really prepare for your financial future.
 Now, step three, step three of the Barefoot method is to put it into action.
 So this would be leaving 60% of your take home pays, that's your pay after tax in your daily expenses account.
 So this is this is where you combine this, the steps and the buckets with the bank accounts that you set up on your first date.
 So 10% of your pay will go to your splurge account.
 And this is for all my favorite things is concert tickets brunch, however you'd like to spend it, you've got 10% towards your smile account.
 And I love the name of the smile account because this is your short term savings account.
 So it could be for overseas holidays for an upcoming wedding for an upcoming event.
 It's the account where you put your money into and you sort of give it makes you feel happy smile because it's something to look forward to.
 So that's where 10% of your income will go.
 So that's 80% of income covered.
 The last 20% goes to your fire extinguisher, which is your online savings account.
 Now fire extinguisher is to extinguish debt fires in your life.
 So this may be paying off debt or paying off a mortgage or it might be for something bigger like saving up a house deposit.
 The final step is dominating your debts.
 So we'll leave it here because the like I said earlier, the Barefoot investor style budget has a lot of steps and so many tips out of the book and it really is a valuable read.
 However, we're focusing purely on the budgeting and the breakdown of the finances in this in this episode.
 So we might look further at his different techniques in a later episode.
 But Dan, I'd love to know you're the finance expert here with the setting up of The accounts and the division of wealth and how you're spending your income and the way that he divides it with 60% in daily expenses, 10% to splurge, 10% to small, and 20% to fire extinguisher, as well as having that safety net of the Mojo.
 What are the pros of this budget?
 What are your thoughts about it?

 Dan Jovevski 45:18

-Blaize, I might be alittle bit contradictory because this almost sounds very similar to what we had before with the 60% budget.
+Blaize, I might be a little bit contradictory because this almost sounds very similar to what we had before with the 60% budget.
 And it's very similar approach here where we are splitting expenses to certain categories.
 I think skon has made it a lot more simpler.
 And he's also created a bit of fun to go with budgeting.
 And it's not a chore, it's actually you putting labels on certain accounts, and then having discrete percentages that go to certain areas.
-And so I think what Scott has done here is really taking the most simple approach to organizing a budget, putting into percentages, and then making sure that you achieve your goals for splurging, having fun, setting up your short term savings and then saving up for a rainy day.
+And so I think what Scott has done here is really taking the most simple approach to organising a budget, putting into percentages, and then making sure that you achieve your goals for splurging, having fun, setting up your short term savings and then saving up for a rainy day.
 And that is really the some of the biggest ingredients of financial success.
 If you can manage your money and allocate dollars to the right areas.
 And I Yep, I absolutely love it.
 I think a lot of Australians do like it as well, by virtue of the fact that people are actually using it and more importantly Blaize, sticking to a budget and then making that a habit.
 So I think he's an awesome job.

 Blaize Pengilly 46:29

 Do you know what I like about it?
 It's, it's kind of Scott makes budgets sexy.
 Like, if you pair it with garlic bread and wine, like come on, like I'm totally there.
 So what I like about this style, is that it's really comprehensive.
 Yes, I agree with you.
 It's very similar to the 60% solution that we discussed, however, because it's so comprehensive, and he literally tells you the bank accounts to create how to split your money.
 The step by step strategy of it makes it so easy.
 And so like its simplicity is everything.
 It's simple to follow, then you do it and like you say, you'll stick to it.
 And what's a budget unless you're gonna stick to it.
 If you create a budget and you look at it for one week, one day, one month, it's not really that useful.
 If it's something that you can easily adapt to your life.
 I think that's really, he's on to something really, really good.
 Yeah.
-And like, every other budget that we've discussed, my one of my favorite things is that it gives you permission to spend money on fun things.
+And like, every other budget that we've discussed, my one of my favourite things is that it gives you permission to spend money on fun things.
 So I think having that splurge account and naming it splurge, having the permission to do that and spend your money on something is Yep, brilliant, it that that ticks all my boxes.
 Dan, are there any cons you can think of, for this budget or for the Barefoot investor style?

 Dan Jovevski 47:46